sisteming/mongodb-swarm/demo/README.md

 This file contains the following definitions:

-**image**: Docker image for the Cloud Manager automation agent from the Docker HUB

-	image: marcob/mongodb-automation:latest

 **environment** variables: Here we will define our filters based on the labels defined in mdb_repl.yaml